 Executive Committee.
 The Executive Committee shall be comprised of chairs of the Standing Committees and Officers of the Board of Directors.
 The Executive Committee advises and prioritizes issues for board members to address.
 The Executive Committee shall provide leadership, guidance, and oversight to the organization, plays a key role in driving the organization’s success, and ensures decisions made align with the organization’s mission, vision, and goals.
 The Executive Committee shall normally meet between regular Board meetings and shall promptly and accurately advise the full Board of all matters considered.
 The Executive Committee shall execute Board policy and take action between Board meetings on such matters that must be addressed on an expedient basis.
 The Executive Committee shall possess the full power and authority of the Board, except as may be provided in this section or in any resolution adopted by the Board.
 Any action may be delegated from the Board to this Committee unless: (a) the Articles or Bylaws of the Corporation prohibit delegation; or (b) the decision is reserved to the entire Board.

-Communication/Marketing/Public Relations Committee.
-The Communication/Marketing/Public Relations Committee shall be charged with focusing the organization and Board of Directors on brand management and marketing.
-This includes collaborating with the President and other appropriate staff in assessing the consistency and integrity of the organization’s branding for all materials, ensuring that methods of communication have a consistent look and message and advising on and helping shape the organization’s annual communication’s plan.
+Advancement Committee.
+The Advancement Committee shall be charged with collaborating with the President and other appropriate staff in developing and monitoring an annual Integrated Fund Development Plan and Communication Plan which align with the organization’s strategic directions and ensure Board participation in resource development and fundraising.
+The Committee also provides educational opportunities as needed to assist Board members in fulfilling their role in the achievement of annual development goals.

 CSJ Mission Education Committee.
 The CSJ Mission Education Committee shall be comprised of Board members, Sisters from the Province and/or individuals with an affiliation with the Province.
 They are entrusted with ensuring that the mission of the organization aligns with the charism, mission and values of the Province as well as the future direction of the Province and the Congregation.
 They shall provide occasional opportunities for the Board of Directors to experience the spirit of the Sisters of St. Joseph.

-Development Committee.
-The Development Committee shall be charged with collaborating with the President and other appropriate staff in developing and monitoring an annual Integrated Fund Development Plan which aligns with the organization’s strategic directions.
-The Development Committee ensures Board participation in resource development and fundraising and provides educational opportunities as needed to assist Board members in fulfilling their role in the realization of annual development goals.
+Investment Committee.
+The Investment Committee shall be charged with the primary oversight of the management of the organization’s invested funds, in a manner consistent with the organization’s mission and goals.
+It shall develop and recommend to the Board policies and guidelines for the prudent investment and management of those funds, as well as spending from those funds, and shall act in accordance with such of those policies and guidelines as the Board adopts.

-Finance/Audit/Investment Committee.
-The Finance/Audit/Investment Committee shall be charged with financial oversight consistent with the organization’s mission.
+Finance and Audit Committee.
+The Finance and Audit Committee shall be charged with financial oversight consistent with the organization’s mission.
 It shall recommend policies to the Board of Directors for implementation by management in connection with financial planning and performance, financial management practices, and prudent management of assets, liabilities, revenues, expenditure and capital financing, if required.
-It shall review funding requests for existing programs/ministries and new opportunities and make recommendations to the Board.
-The Finance/Audit/Investment Committee shall approve investment policies and guidelines with respect to the funds of the organization and serve as the primary oversight of the investment management process.

 Nomination and Governance Committee.
 The Nomination and Governance Committee shall be charged with identifying and recruiting new board members and recommending them to the Board of Directors.
 The Committee shall develop an orientation plan for new board members and ensure that all board members have the tools necessary to fulfill their obligations.
 The Committee shall design and implement the selection process for board officer candidates.
 The Committee shall facilitate annual board self-assessments, and periodically review and revise, as necessary, the Board of Directors Handbook and Policy Manual.